Canada to buy major pipeline to ensure it gets built

 But many indigenous people see the 620 miles (1,000 kilometers) of new pipeline as a threat to their lands, echoing concerns raised by Native Americans about the Keystone XL project in the U.S. Many in Canada say it also raises broader environmental concerns by enabling increased development of the carbon-heavy oil sands.

+More than 200 people, including two members of Parliament, have been arrested already at Kinder Morgan's oil tanker and terminal site in Burnaby, British Columbia.

-Alberta Premier Rachel Notley cheered the news of the purchase on Twitter.
+Alberta Premier Rachel Notley cheered the news of the federal government's purchase on Twitter.
 "This project has more certainty than ever before.
 We won't stop until the job is done!"